qqqlab/madflight-docs/docs/Getting-Started.md

 ### CLI Command Line Interface

+The CLI is the preferred and most powerful configuration tool.
+The CLI can be used for calibration, modify settings, and to view the drone's state.

-Connect your favorite terminal by USB.
-The CLI is the most powerful tool to view the drone's state, calibrate it, and to modify settings.
-Type 'help' to see the available commands, 'diff' to see the current settings.
+Connect your favorite terminal via USB to the flight controller.
+Type `help` to see the available commands, `diff` and `dump` to see the current settings.

 ### Betaflight Configurator

 You can use the Betaflight Configurator to check your settings, but you can not use it to configure madflight.

 Connect your board by USB and open [app.betaflight.com](https://app.betaflight.com) with a Chrome browser or install the [PC Configurator v10.10.0](https://github.com/betaflight/betaflight-configurator/releases/tag/10.10.0).
 Then use the Setup, Receiver, Motors, or Sensors Tabs to check your settings.
-The CLI Tab can also be used, but direct terminal CLI connection is more responsive.
+The CLI Tab can also be used, but using the CLI with an USB terminal program is more responsive.

 ### Mission Planner

+You can use MP to check attitude and GPS position, change parameters, and to analyze madflight log files.

 Start Mission Planner and go to the Config->Planner tab, and check both "Reset on USB Connect (toggle DTR)" and "Disable RTS reset on ESP SerialUSB".
 Then connect your board by USB and press the CONNECT button.
 You can also use a MavLink receiver to connect.

-You can use MP to check attitude and GPS position, change parameters, and to analyze madflight log files.

 ## 1. Required Hardware